-Turn key switch to 'OFF' and lift seat.
-Pull out and rotate the neutral lock pin handle so that the pointed portion of the handle is to the side of the direction selector cam (Ref Fig. 13 on page 11).
-Move direction selector towards the area between 'F' and 'R'.
-During that motion, the pin will snap into the hole in the direction selector mounting bracket preventing any movement.
+Position direction selector lever between 'F' and 'R'.
+Turn key switch to 'OFF'.
+Rotate pin on rear axle shift lever as shown (Ref Fig. 13 on page 11).
+The pin will snap into a cavity in the differential case.
 When in this position, the direction selector remains locked in the neutral position.
-To unlock the direction selector, pull the neutral lock pin handle out and rotate until the pointed portion of the handle fits into the hole in the direction selector cam.
+To unlock the direction selector, pull the pin out and rotate until the pointed portion of the pin handle fits into the detent position in the rear axle shift lever.